simisolajnr30/http-log-analysis-splunk/README.md

 | stats count by status
 | where status >= 400
 ```

+## Conclusion
+Analyzing FTP log files using Splunk SIEM provides valuable insights into file transfer activities within a network.
+By monitoring FTP events, detecting anomalies, and correlating with other logs, organizations can enhance their security posture and protect against various cyber threats.
 - Investigate file transfers to or from suspicious IP addresses.
 ```
 index=<your_http_index> sourcetype=<your_http_sourcetype>